satulg01/aplicativo-teste/README.md

    - GET /pedidos_finalizados will return all finalized orders

-   Insomina Collection: Insomnia-aplicativo-teste.json file in project root
+   Postman Collection: Postman-aplicativo-teste.json file in project root

 # System functions
    - Collaborators entered as a supplier don't have access to the system.